Ouranosinc/xscen/CONTRIBUTING.rst

 #.
 The pull request should not break the templates.

 #.
 The pull request should work for all currently supported Python versions.
 Check the `pyproject.toml` or `tox.ini` files for the list of supported versions.
+We aim to follow the support and drop schedule of Python versions as recommended by the NumPy NEP calendar: https://numpy.org/neps/nep-0029-deprecation_policy.html

 Tips
 ----